17 Aug Empower Employees With These 3 Tips for Managers

 Best tips to motivate people

-A good manager understands the significance of motivating the team.
+Good managers empower employees.
+They understand the significance of supporting employees and motivating the team, in general.
 Motivation can be a greater challenge when workers are working remotely.
 Research shows that employees who are intrinsically motivated, rather than extrinsically motivated, tend to perform better.

 Best selling author Daniel Pink developed a useful framework to help us understand motivation, especially intrinsic motivation.
 His motivation framework consists of autonomy, mastery and purpose.
 In today’s blog, we discuss our top tips for empowering your team using Daniel Pink’s framework.